watermelontools/watermelon-vscode/README.md

 When you pay for Watermelon you can also:

 - View Most Relevant Jira Ticket
-- View Open Tickets on the Daily Summary
+- View Open Jira Tickets on the Daily Summary

 More integrations coming soon!